Nicholas Winton: Rescue work

 Jewish children leave Prague for Croydon Airport, Britain, on a DC-2.
 Winton appears towards the end of the video, wearing glasses.

 Shortly before Christmas 1938, Winton was planning to travel to Switzerland for a skiing holiday.
 Following a call for help from Marie Schmolka and Doreen Warriner, he decided instead to visit Prague and help Martin Blake, who was in Prague as an associate of the British Committee for Refugees from Czechoslovakia, then in the process of being occupied by Germany, and had called Winton to ask him to assist in Jewish welfare work.
 Alongside the Czechoslovak Refugee Committee, the British and Canadian volunteers such as Winton, Trevor Chadwick, and Beatrice Wellington worked in organising to aid children from families at risk from the Nazis.
 Many of them set up their office at a dining room table in a hotel in Wenceslas Square.
+Americans Waitstill and Martha Sharp and British Quaker Tessa Rowntree were important members of the team that evacuated children and other refugees from Czechoslovakia.

 Altogether, Winton spent three weeks in Prague and left in January 1939, two months before the German occupation of Czechoslovakia.
-Other foreign volunteers remained, such as Chadwick, Warriner and Wellington.
+Other foreign volunteers remained, such as Chadwick, Warriner, Wellington, the Sharps, and Rowntree.
 In November 1938, following Kristallnacht in Nazi-ruled Germany, the House of Commons approved a measure to allow the entry into Britain of refugees younger than 17, provided they had a place to stay and a warranty of was deposited per person for their eventual return to their own country.